Primary business objectives

 Built a rich business case based on the insights you have gained:

-Ward and Daniel (2006) discusses as set of tools and frameworks that many organisations are using to increase the benefits realised from their investments.
+Ward & Daniel (2006) discusses as set of tools and frameworks that many organisations are using to increase the benefits realised from their investments.
 These have great potential to enrich the development of IT business cases.